-Your options Pros, cons and questions Start repaying as soon as you can ✓ It will be cheaper in the long run. ➤ Paying off arrears quickly may mean you have less money for a short time.
+Your options Pros, cons and questions Start repaying as soon as you can ✓ It will be cheaper in the long run.
+Paying off arrears quickly may mean you have less money for a short time.
 Make extra payments Paying off a bit more each month than your monthly payments will reduce what you owe.
 It costs you more each month - make sure you can afford it.
 Your mortgage lender may tell you that you're not offering enough - pay the extra amount anyway and tell them why that is all you can afford.
-Repayment mortgage - ask to pay your mortgage for longer ✓ This will reduce monthly payments.
+Repayment mortgage - ask to extend the term of your mortgage This will reduce monthly payments. ✓ You can ask to switch to interest only for six months.
 You'll have to pay for longer - possibly into retirement.
-X You'll end up paying more for your home overall.
-Ask for a payment holiday Make none of your contractual monthly payments during the payment holiday. - Increases the term of your mortgage and the amount you will repay overall.
+X Taking into account the extra interest, you'll end up paying more for your home overall.
+Ask for a payment holiday Make none of your contractual monthly payments during the payment holiday. • Increases the term of your mortgage and the amount you will repay overall.
 X Not offered by all mortgage lenders.

-Falling behind on your payments can often lead to extra charges.
+4 Falling behind on your payments can often lead to extra charges.
 This means the amount of money you owe will go up.
 So tackle the arrears as soon as you can.

-Interest-only mortgage - ask to pay your mortgage for longer ✓ You may be able to reduce payments into the endowment policy or investment plan you're using to pay off the mortgage at the end of the term.
+Your options Pros, cons and questions Interest-only mortgage - ask to pay your mortgage for longer You may be able to reduce payments into the endowment policy or investment plan you're using to pay off the mortgage at the end of the term.
 Find out more on page 6.
 X Extending your mortgage won't cut your interest payments to the lender.
 You'll have to pay for longer - possibly into retirement.
-X You'll end up paying more for your home overall. the total mortgage balance - capitalise the arrears This spreads the payments over the length of the mortgage.
+You'll end up paying more for your home overall.
+Add the arrears to the total mortgage balance - capitalise the arrears This spreads the payments over the length of the mortgage.
 X Your monthly payments will increase.
 Your mortgage will increase, so you'll end up paying more for your home overall.
-Your lender is unlikely to agree if you haven't kept to agreements in the past.
-X If the arrears and balance of the mortgage add up to more than the value of the house your lender is likely to say no. Ask to delay paying your arrears for a time If you can now meet your mortgage payments but can't afford the arrears this keeps your monthly payments level.
-The arrears are still owing and charges on them may be increasing.
-It's never too late to start dealing with your debts.
+Your lender is unlikely to approve if you haven't kept to agreements in the past.
+X If the arrears and balance of the mortgage add up to more than the value of the house your lender is likely to say no. your arrears for a time If you can afford the mortgage payments but not the arrears on top, this keeps your monthly payments level.
+If you've made overpayments in the past, ask your lender if these could support you to make lower payments for a while without falling behind on your payment schedule.
+You still need to repay the arrears and charges on them may be increasing.